 You won’t be disappointed by the swag.
 Just search #reinventswag for examples — sponsors go all out.
 By the way, if you’re aiming to maximize swag, definitely stop by after lunch on Thursday.
 Sponsors will practically beg you to take stuff off their hands so they don’t have to ship it home.
 You can grab toys, stickers, and keychains for your kids, or build an entire wardrobe of t-shirts and socks for yourself.

 And of course, stop by and visit ParkMyCloud and Turbonomic at the Venetian expo!
-We’ll post our booth number here once it’s announced.
+We’ll be at booth #1029.

 We’d love to see you there!
 Sign up for a meeting with us now.